 Many lurid tales told of what went on inside, including suicides, murders, and abuse.
 Some say that a crazed patient murdered a visiting priest, while others say that an angry doctor killed several patients who did not respond to his treatments.
 Any of these events could have triggered a haunting!

 [Update] This building has now been demolished.

-There are some very terrifying tales from former residents including objects flying off of the countertops, seeing red eyes peering out of the closets and from darkened rooms.
+There are some terrifying tales from former residents, including objects flying off the countertops, seeing red eyes peering out of the closets, and darkened rooms.
 However, perhaps the most terrifying tales of all are how owners repeatedly find the bodies of dead cats who have been bludgeoned to death in an upstairs closet.
 This even happens to residents who do not have a cat or any other animals.